Home / Super booster / Super essentials / What are the accumulation and retirement phases of super?

 When you enter the workforce, you must choose a super fund or accept the default MySuper fund offered by your employer.
 Your accumulation account with this fund can then accept compulsory Super Guarantee contributions from your employer or business.
 You can also make personal contributions, directly or via a salary-sacrifice arrangement with your employer.

-All these contributions and the earnings on them during the accumulation phase are locked away – or ‘preserved’ – until you reach your preservation age and retire, or you meet another condition of release.
+All these contributions and the earnings on them during the accumulation phase are locked away – or ‘preserved’ – until you reach age 60 and retire, or you meet another condition of release.

-Employer and salary-sacrifice contributions, and personal contributions for which you claim a tax deduction, are taxed at the concessional superannuation rate of 15% (up to the concessional contributions cap).
+Employer contributions, salary-sacrifice contributions, and personal contributions for which you claim a tax deduction are taxed at the concessional rate of 15% (up to the concessional contributions cap).
 Non-concessional contributions you make from after-tax income are not taxed going into your super account.

 Retirement phase